ScandEval/ScandEval/docs/datasets/english.md

 - Number of few-shot examples: 4
 - Prefix prompt:
   ```
-  Below are texts with their associated questions and answers.
+  The following are texts with accompanying questions and answers.
   ```
 - Base prompt template:
   ```